 Ash Wednesday is the start of the fasting period known as Lent in the Christian Church yearly calendar.
 During this period, special food rules traditionally applied.

 The day of Ash Wednesday is a day of repentance.
-Palm crosses from the previous year’s Palm Sunday are burnt to produce ashes used to mark church goers foreheads as a sign of penitence.
+Palm crosses from the previous year’s Palm Sunday are burnt to produce ashes used to mark the foreheads of church goers as a sign of penitence.

 All eggs, dairy, and meat in the house had to be used by before today.